 But you don't have to invest in concert tickets to experience this performance venue: You can follow a docent-led tour or a self-guided audio tour of the exterior and interior (though the actual concert auditorium is off-limits).
-Guided and audio tours are both free and are offered several times a day.
+Hour-long guided and audio tours are both free; audio tours are offered Monday through Saturday from 10 a.m. to 2 p.m. or 2 to 5 p.m., while guided tour hours vary by day and are generally available on Thursdays, Fridays, Saturdays and Sundays.
 For a full tour schedule, visit The Music Center's website.

 More Best Things To Do in Los Angeles

 Griffith Observatory sits on the south face of Mount Hollywood and overlooks the Los Angeles basin.
 Its location gives visitors impressive views of the surrounding area.
 But there's more than just a pretty photo-op here.
 The observatory hosts fascinating exhibitions and features a top-notch planetarium.

 Most recent visitors cited the beautiful setting as Griffith Observatory's main draw, though the free entry was certainly a bonus.
 However, you will have to pay between $3 and $7 to see the planetarium shows.
 Griffith Observatory is open from noon to 10 p.m.
 Tuesday through Friday, with extended hours on weekends.
 Free but limited parking is available along the winding roads leading up to the property, or visitors can park in the small lot by the observatory for $4 per hour.
 A gift shop and cafe can be found on-site as well.
 For more information, check out Griffith Observatory's website.

 When purchasing from our site, we may earn commissions.
 This does not affect the quality or independence of our editorial content.

 Gwen PratesiJuly 23, 2019